 4. Access point/Extender Mode (D)

-In this mode, the Keenetic works as a normal network switch with a wireless access point.
-This mode is used to expand the Wi-Fi area with an Ethernet cable connection.
+The Keenetic works as a normal network switch with a wireless access point in this mode.
+The mode is used to expand the Wi-Fi area with an Ethernet cable connection.
 This option is useful if you want to extend the coverage of an existing Wi-Fi network without compromising its maximum performance.
 If necessary, you can use seamless Wi-Fi roaming in this mode.

 Connect the router to your home network using an Ethernet cable, and then connect your wireless devices to it.
 By default, in Access Point/Extender Mode, your wireless network will work with the password and network name that are shown on the label on the additional router, but you can change them to the settings of the Main Router.

 You can also click the 'Reset all settings' button on the 'General settings' page.
-If your router has a mode switch on the case, set it to the A position.
+Set it to the A position if your router has a mode switch on the case.

 Another way to get the Keenetic back to the main mode is to perform a factory reset using the Reset button on the device body.
 In this case, the Keenetic will return to the main mode with the default settings, and all configurations of other modes will also be reset to the factory settings.